 What is Hyperopia?

-People with hyperopia or hypermetropia are said to have farsightedness or longsightedness.
+Some people see distant objects clearly, while some cannot even see nearby objects clearly.
+This is a result of the defects in the retina of the eye.
+People with hyperopia or hypermetropia are said to have far-sightedness or long-sightedness.
 What happens here is that light rays do not focus on the surface of the retina but behind it.
-These results in images being blurry when perceived.
+These results in blurry images when perceived.
 Blurred vision is caused by myopia as well, but the reasons differ in both cases.
 In hyperopia image formation of nearby objects appears out of focus but objects far away can be seen clearly.

 Did you know that some children are born with this condition?
-This is because their eyeballs are short and therefore the image is not formed in front of the retina.
+This is because their eyeballs are short and therefore, the image is not formed in front of the retina.
 They outgrow this defect after a while and the eyeball lengthens with normal growth.
-Another cause for hyperopia to occur is that the focusing power of the crystalline lens increases and this causes the image to be formed behind the retina.
+Increase in the focusing power of the crystalline lens is another reason for hyperopia and results in the formation of the image behind the retina.

 If you already know about myopia then you would have realized that hyperopia and myopia are opposites of each other.